suliveevil/Chaos/001软件/编辑器/Emacs/Emacs 内置插件和模式.md

-time                      :Display time, load and mail indicator in mode line of Emacs time-date                 :Date and time handling functions time-stamp                :Maintain last change time stamps in files edited by Emacs timeclock                 :Mode for keeping track of how much you work timezone                  :Time zone package for GNU Emacs tmm                       :Text mode access to menu-bar todo-mode                 :Facilities for making and maintaining todo lists tq                        :Utility to maintain a transaction queue trace                     :Tracing facility for Emacs Lisp functions tree-widget               :Tree widget two-column                :Minor mode for editing of two-column text type-break                :Encourage rests from typing at appropriate intervals uce                       :Facilitate reply to unsolicited commercial email underline                 :Insert/remove underlining (done by overstriking) in Emacs undigest                  :Digest-cracking support for the RMAIL mail reader
+time                      :Display time, load and mail indicator in mode line of Emacs time-date                 :Date and time handling functions time-stamp                :Maintain last change time stamps in files edited by Emacs tmm                       :Text mode access to menu-bar todo-mode                 :Facilities for making and maintaining todo lists tq                        :Utility to maintain a transaction queue trace                     :Tracing facility for Emacs Lisp functions tree-widget               :Tree widget two-column                :Minor mode for editing of two-column text uce                       :Facilitate reply to unsolicited commercial email underline                 :Insert/remove underlining (done by overstriking) in Emacs undigest                  :Digest-cracking support for the RMAIL mail reader